ningrumdaud/ningrumdaud.github.io/_posts/2024-05-23-demo-cogmapp.md

         noun_phrases = self.get_noun_phrases(doc)
         result_dict = {phrase: dep for phrase, dep in noun_phrases}

-        # Check for the presence of any causative verbs in the sentence
+        # Check for the presence of causative verbs like 'cause',  in the sentence
-        found_verbs = [v for v in action_verb if v.lower() in sentence.lower()]
+        found_verbs = [v for v in causative_verb if v.lower() in sentence.lower()]
         if found_verbs:
-            # Adjust dependency labels for noun phrases based on the presence of an actionable verb.
+            # Adjust dependency labels for noun phrases based on the presence of an causative verb.
-            for phrase, dep in list(result_dict.items()):  # Work on a copy of items to safely modify the dict if dep == 'ROOT':
+            for phrase, dep in list(result_dict.items()):  # Work on a copy of items to safely modify the dict if dep == 'ROOTnsubj':
                     result_dict[phrase] = 'dobj'
                 elif dep == 'dobj':
                     result_dict[phrase] = 'ROOT'

         return result_dict
 ```
 **4. Determining the Direction of the Causal Relationship**